 Installing plywood shutters to protect all of your windows and screens, including the windows and screens in associated structures such as a pool house or gazebo, can be a lot of work.
 But you will save a lot of aggravation and money each year when your windows and screens make it through the winter unscathed.

 When water freezes, it expands at a rate that would surprise most people.
-When you are shutting down your cottage for the winter, you need to make certain that your water system is completely drained.
+When you are shutting down your cottage for the winter, you need to make certain that your water system is completely drained to prevent frozen or burst pipes.
 Any water left behind will freeze, expand, and potentially burst your pipes.
 If that happens, then you would be walking in on quite a mess in the spring.
 You should also unplug your water pump to prevent it from accidentally coming on during the winter, causing water damage.

 Your septic system should be drained before you shut down the cottage for the winter.
 Most cottage owners plan their septic system draining around the time to winterize their cottage, which works out well.
 But if you had your system drained halfway through the summer, then pouring an effective bacteria compound into your septic system will help keep things under control until you get back in spring.